xyz-leo/telegram-bot/README.md

 🌤 Weather – Opens a submenu to choose a state or city and view current weather information.

-📰 News – (Removed in current version) Previously opened a submenu with categories such as General, Technology, Sports and many others.
+📰 News – (Removed in current versions) Previously opened a submenu with categories such as General, Technology, Sports and many others.

 📅 List Reminders – Displays a list of saved reminders.